SimWitty/Incog/README.md

 What it is
 ==========

-#incog provides a means to test for detecting and preventing covert channels.
+incog provides a means to test for detecting and preventing covert channels.
 It can be used as a fire drill to evaluate an infrastructure's controls and a team's preparedness, without introducing malicious software into the environment.

 What it is not
 ==============

-#incog is not designed to be used for a penetration test or for facilitating a security breach.
+ncog is not designed to be used for a penetration test or for facilitating a security breach.
 It does not evade anti-virus software, or otherwise conceal its actions. #incog is strictly meant for opening covert channels and testing defenses against said channels.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/299f7cdbf2cc7f8abcee60a8bca8a270 "githalytics.com")](http://githalytics.com/SimWitty/Incog)